 Overview of research groups connected to DCMN.
-You can filter the list with regards to research theme and research department.
+You can filter the list with regard to keywords, research themes and research departments.

 Benno Roozendaal's research investigates the brain processes underlying the effects of emotional arousal on memory processes.
 The goal is to increase understanding of traumatic memories in humans and develop new strategies for the prevention or treatment of memory- and anxiety disorders.

 Cerebral circulation and cognition: Translational neurosciene